-The only exception is if that non-German income was rental income from an EU/EEA country that has a progression clause aka Freistellungsklausel in their double taxation agreement (DTA) with Germany, which at the moment means all EU/EEA countries except Finland and Spain.
+The only exception is if that non-German income was rental income from an EU/EEA country that has a progression clause aka Freistellungsklausel in their double taxation agreement (DTA) with Germany, which at the moment means all EU/EEA countries except Spain.

 Do I have to pay German church tax?

 When you registered your address in Germany, you were asked what religion you were.

 That didn’t happen just for statistical reasons, if you named one of the religious institutions that charge church tax (scroll down to list on this page), in general, those are: